odoo/documentation/accounting/bank/feeds/synchronize.rst

 This means that Yodlee is only currently working on developing the synchronization with this bank.
 The synchronization could already work or it may need a bit more time to have a 100% working synchronization.
-Unfortunately, there is not much to do about except being patient.
+Unfortunately, there is not much to do about it except for being patient.

 All my past transactions are not in Odoo, why?
 ----------------------------------------------

-Yodlee only allows to fetch up transactions to 3 months in the past.
+Yodlee only allows to fetch transactions up to 3 months in the past.